hyunstar11/Portfolio/ML&DL/ML/한정판 신발 리셀가 예측 모델/README.md

 # 2. Project Progression
 ### 2.1.
 EDA and Data Analysis
-- Feature Engineering
-- Sneaker Name: 기존의 53개에서 10개로 축소 (비슷한 신발들끼리 묶기)
-  - Color, Days_Since_Release (발매 후 기간), Buyer Region, Number of Sales 컬럼들 추가
 - Overview of My Data Processing Pipeline
 - In my project, I worked with a dataset of sneaker sales, focusing on enhancing the data to make it suitable for advanced analysis and machine learning.
 Below is an overview of the steps I took to preprocess and transform the data:

-- 2.1.1.
-Data Loading: I started by loading the sneaker sales data from a CSV file into a pandas DataFrame.
+- Data Loading: I started by loading the sneaker sales data from a CSV file into a pandas DataFrame.
-- 2.1.2.
-Date Preprocessing: The dataset included date fields ('Order Date' and 'Release Date'), which I converted into a more standardized format (MM-DD-YYYY).
+- Date Preprocessing: The dataset included date fields ('Order Date' and 'Release Date'), which I converted into a more standardized format (MM-DD-YYYY).
-- 2.1.3.
-Feature Engineering – Color and Sneaker Type: I added new features to the dataset based on the names of the sneakers.
+- Feature Engineering – Color and Sneaker Type: I added new features to the dataset based on the names of the sneakers.
 For instance, if a sneaker name contained a color like 'Black' or 'White', I created a corresponding feature (column) for it.
 Similarly, I identified different sneaker types (like 'Yeezy-Boost-350', 'Air-Jordan') from the sneaker names and created binary features for these as well.
-- 2.1.4.
-Region-Based Features: Recognizing the importance of geographical influence on sneaker sales, I created features based on the buyer's region, like 'California', 'New York', etc.
+- Region-Based Features: Recognizing the importance of geographical influence on sneaker sales, I created features based on the buyer's region, like 'California', 'New York', etc.
-- 2.1.5.
-Normalizing Shoe Size Data: I normalized the shoe sizes to understand their distribution in the dataset better.
+- Normalizing Shoe Size Data: I normalized the shoe sizes to understand their distribution in the dataset better.
 This helps in analyzing the popularity or rarity of certain shoe sizes.
-- 2.1.6.
-Converting Price Fields: The 'Sale Price' and 'Retail Price' fields were formatted as strings with currency symbols.
+- Converting Price Fields: The 'Sale Price' and 'Retail Price' fields were formatted as strings with currency symbols.
 I converted them into numerical values for analysis purposes.
-- 2.1.7.
-Additional Feature Computation: I computed a 'Colorful' feature, indicating the number of colors mentioned in each sneaker's name.
+- Additional Feature Computation: I computed a 'Colorful' feature, indicating the number of colors mentioned in each sneaker's name.
 I also calculated the 'Number of Sales' per order date to understand sales volume trends.
 Cleaning the Data:
-- 2.1.8.
-Finally, I removed unnecessary columns like 'Brand' and 'Buyer Region', which were either redundant or not required for my analysis.
+- Finally, I removed unnecessary columns like 'Brand' and 'Buyer Region', which were either redundant or not required for my analysis.

 #### Q. Is there a premium on the price of shoes over time?